Joey585/585DiscordBot/README.md

 <h1> Introducing 585 Bot! </h1>

-<p> This bot has plenty of feautures to keep your server safe and secure! </p>
+<p> This bot has plenty of features to keep your server safe and secure! </p>

 <h2> To do list: </h2>